IAS 41 disclosures, cattle, IFRS 13 level 2 and level 3 valuations

 Livestock is measured at fair value less costs to sell, with any change recognised in the profit or loss.
 Costs to sell include all costs that would be necessary to sell the assets, including freight and direct selling costs.

 The fair value of livestock is based on its present location and condition.
 If an active or other effective market exists for livestock in its present location and condition, the quoted price in that market is the appropriate basis for determining the fair value of that asset.
 Where the Company has access to different markets, then the most relevant market is used to determine fair value.
-The relevant market is defined as the market “that access is available to the entity” to be used at the time the fair value is established.
+The relevant market is defined as the market for which “access is available to the entity”, to be used at the time the fair value is established.

-• market prices, in markets accessible to us, for similar assets with adjustments to reflect differences
+• Market prices, in markets accessible to us, for similar assets with adjustments to reflect differences; or

 In the event that market determined prices or values are not available for livestock in its present condition, the present value of the expected net cash flows from the asset discounted at a current market determined rate may be used in determining fair value.